 May 7, 2017

 Chestnut Hill's Germantown Avenue comes alive every year with vendors, entertainment and more for the Chestnut Hill Home and Garden Festival.
 Chat with gardening experts, check out landscape and flower displays, enjoy live music and more during an al fresco afternoon fit for all ages.

 Spruce Street Harbor Park returns this May with games, hammocks, a floating restaurant and more.
 (M. Stanley for DRWC)

-Back for its fourth year, Spruce Street Harbor Park officially reopens on the first Sunday of May.
+Back for its fourth year, Spruce Street Harbor Park officially reopens on May 12.
 The beloved pop-up park invites visitors to lounge on its signature hammocks, enjoy food from its floating restaurant, cool off with drafts from the beer garden and hang out and play games – ping pong, shuffleboard and more – along its waterfront boardwalk.

 Chinese Lantern Festival at Franklin Square

 The popular Chinese Lantern Festival returns with new lanterns, a beer garden, performances and more.
 (Photo by J. Fusco for Historic Philadelphia, Inc.)